YashiBindal/jsTraining/README.md

         e.g. is property selected from select element is ProductName and sort radio button is clicked then table should show all products sorted by ProductName (at most tomorrow)

-# Day 4: Code in es6/day4classesInJs/day4.js
+# Day 4:

+-Code in es6/day4classesInJs/day4.js

         -Create a class that performs following operations -Should contain a method to create a Map() of employees